-Welcome to the Appalachian State University Women's Golf scholarship and program details page.
-Here you will get information regarding the college and information on their Women's Golf program like who to make contact with about recruitment, names of past alumni, what scholarship opportunities can be had and ways to begin the recruiting process.
+This is the Appalachian State University Women's Golf scholarship and program info page.
+Here you'll have access to specifics on the college and details on their Women's Golf program like who to get hold of about recruitment, names of past alumni, what scholarship opportunities are presented and ways to start the recruiting process.

 Appalachian State University Women's golf Program Recruiting and Coaching Staff

-For anyone who is looking to get recruited it is critical to know who to get in front of - and NCSA provides the information you need.
+If you are looking to get recruited it's important to know who to get in front of - and NCSA has the details you need.
 The Head Coach of the Appalachian State University Women's Golf program is Heather Brown.
-Other major staff include:
+Additional major personnel include:

-If you're considering becoming a part of the Appalachian State University Women's Golf program these are the people you must speak to.
-You'll be able to choose to contact them via email using the link above or call the college to get additional details about the school and Women's Golf program prior to determining whether or not it's a suitable fit for you.
+If you are thinking about being a part of the Appalachian State University Women's Golf program these are the individuals you'll want to get in touch with.
+You'll be able to choose to get in touch with them through email using the link above or call the college to get more information about the school and Women's Golf program prior to deciding if it's the right fit for you personally.

-NCSA offers student high school athletes the resources and info they need to enhance their odds of being recruited by a Women's Golf program, whether it's at Appalachian State University or another school.
-Since 2000, NCSA has been connecting athletes and coaches which is a vital component of the recruiting process.
-This year on it's own you'll find 2065 Women's Golf high school athletes utilizing the NCSA network, technology and scouting professionals to get their highlights before 1185 coaches at 980 colleges Women's Golf programs all over the country.
+NCSA offers student athletes the tools and information they need to improve their odds of being recruited by a Women's Golf program, whether it's at Appalachian State University or another school.
+Since 2000, NCSA has been connecting coaches and athletes which is a crucial component of the recruiting process.
+This year alone you'll find 2273 Women's Golf high school athletes utilizing the NCSA scouting professionals, network and technology to get their highlights before 1203 coaches at 986 colleges Women's Golf programs nationwide.

-In order to join the Appalachian State University Women's Golf program you need to start building relationships and a highly-visible, professional quality recruiting profile.
-Beginning that process early is crucial to your success.
-So make your free profile to become a confirmed NCSA Women's Golf athlete and begin connecting with coaches at the Appalachian State University Women's Golf program today.
+If you want to join the Appalachian State University Women's Golf program you need to start building relationships and a highly-visible, professional quality recruiting profile.
+Beginning that process as early as possible is essential to your success.
+So create your free profile to become a confirmed NCSA Women's Golf student athlete and begin connecting with coaches at the Appalachian State University Women's Golf program today.